RimpaDas11/Weekend-Getaway-Ranker/weekend_getaway_ranker/README.md

 ### Step 1 — Load Dataset

-Travel destination information is loaded from a CSV file.
+Destination information is loaded from the travel dataset.

----

 ### Step 2 — Calculate Distance

-The Haversine Formula calculates geographical distances between locations.
+The Haversine Formula computes the distance between the source city and each destination.

----

-### Step 3 — Evaluate Destinations
+### Step 3 — Analyze Metrics

-Each destination is analyzed using:
+The system evaluates:

 * Distance
 * Rating
 * Popularity

----

-### Step 4 — Compute Ranking Score
+### Step 4 — Generate Scores

 A weighted scoring model combines all factors into a final recommendation score.

----

 ### Step 5 — Rank Destinations

-Destinations are sorted according to their final scores.
+Destinations are sorted based on their final scores.

----

 ### Step 6 — Display Results

-Top-ranked destinations are presented as recommended weekend getaways.
+The highest-ranked destinations are returned as recommended weekend getaways.

 ---